Orbital mixing and strong Hund's coupling stabilize spin order in van der Waals ferromagnet CrI3: Main text

-At resonance the feature centered at $\sim\SI{-1.3}{\eV}$ is strongly enhanced, as highlighted also by the corresponding energy distribution curves (EDCs) in Fig. \ref{fig:Fig3}b.
-We attribute the increased signal to Cr states: this has been observed also in ref. \cite{DeVita2022} in a photon energy scan across the whole Cr 3\textit{p} absorption edge.
-We note the highly nondispersive nature of this band, albeit with some slight hints of delocalization at the boundaries of the BZ.
-Additionally, another weakly dispersing feature at $\sim\SI{-3.1}{\eV}$ appears enhanced at resonance.
-Our out-of-resonance data do not reveal this state, probably because of unfavorable matrix elements suppressing the photoemitted intensity.
+To further assess how the charge distribution affects the VB, we acquired ARPES spectra out-of- and at-resonance with the Cr 3\textit{p} core level, displayed in Fig. \ref{fig:Fig3}a.
+At resonance, the non-dispersive feature centered at $\sim\SI{-1.3}{\eV}$ is strongly enhanced, as emphasized also by the corresponding energy distribution curves (EDCs) in Fig. \ref{fig:Fig3}b.
+We attribute this manifold to states with Cr 3\textit{d} character, as observed also in ref. \cite{DeVita2022} in a photon energy scan across the whole Cr 3\textit{p} absorption edge.
+Additionally, a weakly dispersing feature at $\sim\SI{-3.1}{\eV}$, as well as two arms of an electron-like dispersive band at the edge of the BZ from \SIrange{-1.5}{-3}{\eV} (highlighted by blue arrows in Fig. \ref{fig:Fig3}a), appear enhanced at resonance.
+While the former gives a well-defined peak in the corresponding EDC, the intensity of the latter contributes to the whole energy range from \SIrange{-1.5}{-3}{\eV}, therefore no corresponding peak can be identified.
+Differently from the state at $\sim\SI{-1.3}{\eV}$, our out-of-resonance data do not reveal these other states at all, probably because of unfavorable matrix elements suppressing the photoemitted intensity.
+The difference in spectral weight of the bright bands at resonance is also likely due to photoemission matrix elements, preventing us from revealing the whole extent of the Cr \textit{d}-orbital manifold in the valence band with uniform intensity.